-Z CLub members prepare and serve meals over the winter months to this Code Purple Shelter.
+Z CLub members prepare and serve meals over the winter months for this code purple shelter.

 LIGHTHOUSE FOR BROKEN WINGS

-Our goal is to assist the residents in their goal to live a more productive and independent life.
+Guided by the organization's needs, we assist residents in their goal to live a more productive and independent life.

-Each Christmas, members donate a small gift for residents of the Harbor Healthcare facility located in Lewes, many of whom otherwise would be forgotten.
+Each Christmas, members donate small gifts for in-need residents of the Lewes Harbor Healthcare facility, many of whom otherwise would be forgotten.

 Semi-annual food drives are held to benefit various organizations.
 Our 2020 winter drive helped fill the pantries at Lighthouse for Broken Wings; What is Your Voice, Inc. (Voices Against Domestic Violence); and the Community Resource Center in Rehoboth Beach.